 Based on the above observations, this paper presents a complete solution towards robust aerial autonomy, enabling a drone to accomplish a complicated task with professional performance under merely rough human operations.
 The human operator may provide an arbitrarily slow or jerky trajectory with an expected topological structure.
 The system then autonomously converts this poor teaching trajectory to a topologically equivalent and local optimal one.
 The aggressiveness of the generated repeating motions is tunable, which can meet speed requirements ranging from drone racing to aerial filming.
 Moreover, during the repeating flight, the system locally observes environmental changes and replans safe trajectories to avoid moving obstacles.
 The proposed system extends the classical robotics teach-and-repeat framework and is named as Teach-Repeat-Replan.

-Before the announcement of this news, the work was ranked among the top 50 hot articles in the IEEE-TRO database (ranked 14th), and was widely concerned and highly praised by eminent scholars at home and abroad.
-Kevin Lynch, chief editor of IEEE Transactions on Robotics, Professor of Northwestern University, author of IEEE fellow, Modern Robotics and other reputable robotics textbooks, when awarding the King-Sun Fu Best Paper Award Honorable Mention, commented, “The T-RO editorial board was impressed by the theoretical and experimental contributions of your work.”
+Before the announcement of this news, the work was ranked among the top 50 hot articles in the IEEE-TRO database (ranked 14th), and was widely concerned and highly marked by eminent scholars at home and abroad.
+Kevin Lynch, Editor-in-Chief of IEEE Transactions on Robotics, Professor of Northwestern University, IEEE fellow, author of Modern Robotics and other reputable robotics textbooks, when awarding the King-Sun Fu Best Paper Award Honorable Mention, commented, “The T-RO editorial board was impressed by the theoretical and experimental contributions of your work.”

 - Report Link from College of Control Science and Engineering, Zhejiang University